Skip to main content

 Partner Responsible: UiS

-The PhD student and Scientific Associate of IG/FORTH Efsevia Fragkou, visited the UiS under the auspices of Prof. Raoof Gholami (Department of Energy Resources) for 2 weeks, where she was trained in Dumux, an open-source simulator for flow and transport processes in porous media.
+The PhD student and Scientific Associate of IG/FORTH, Efsevia Fragkou, visited the UiS under the supervision of Prof. Raoof Gholami (Department of Energy Resources) for 2 weeks, where she was trained in Dumux, an open-source simulator for flow and transport processes in porous media.
 Dumux is written in C++ and is based on the DUNE framework.
 It uses DUNE’s versatile grid interface, vector and matrix types, geometry and local basis functions, and linear solvers.
 Dumux has also integrated biochemical reactions in the code, pertaining to methanogens and sulphate reducing bacteria (SRBs).
-In the newest version of Dumux (3.7), SRBs are integrated but yet to be activated.
+In the newest version of Dumux (3.7), SRBs are integrated but have yet to be activated.
 The user can change a number of microbial factors such as microbial growth rates, decay rates and yield.
 These features offer an advantage for reservoir simulation over commonly used Eclipse, and even though Dumux is still in its infancy, biochemical reactions are a crucial parameter to take into consideration in cases of Underground Gas Storage (UGS).

 Partner Responsible: IFPEN